tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

     $ python samples/run_rsa_py4java.py

-This should produce output to the Python std out like the following:
+This should produce output to the console like the following:

 .. code-block:: console